ZeHolyQofPower/fabCraft/personal_dev_notes.md

 ## Personal Development Notes
-Any change to Gradle's build files should be refreshed with `./gradlew` Building a binary with debugging is `./gradlew build --info`
+Any change to Gradle's build files should be refreshed with `./gradlew`
+Building a binary with debugging is `./gradlew build --info`

+Don't forget to eat Adam.